2600hz/kazoo/doc/announcements.md

 9. Voicemail Messages

     Starting with Kazoo 4.0 all new voicemail messages goes into modb.
-All Kazoo Administrators need to migrate their voicemail messages from Kazoo versio 3.22 to MODB.
+All Kazoo Administrators need to migrate their voicemail messages from Kazoo version 3.22 to MODB.
 There is maintenance command for this transition.
 For more information about this change please see documentation for the new kazoo\\\_voicemail core application and crossbar voicemail documentation.

 10. Removing socket.io support from Websockets